kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 ### §13.81   Order of immediate compliance.

-\(a\) Notwithstanding §§13.73 through 13.79, the Chief Counsel, the Assistant Chief Counsel, Enforcement, the Assistant Chief Counsel, Europe, Africa, and Middle East Area Office, or a Regional Counsel may issue an order of immediate compliance, which is effective upon issuance, if the person who issues the order finds that—
+\(a\) Notwithstanding §[[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§13.73]] through 13.79, the Chief Counsel, the Assistant Chief Counsel, Enforcement, the Assistant Chief Counsel, Europe, Africa, and Middle East Area Office, or a Regional Counsel may issue an order of immediate compliance, which is effective upon issuance, if the person who issues the order finds that—

 \(1\) There is strong probability that a violation is occurring or is about to occur;

 \(2\) The violation poses a substantial risk to health or to safety of life or property; and

-\(3\) The public interest requires the avoidance or amelioration of that risk through immediate compliance and waiver of the procedures afforded under §§13.73 through 13.79.
+\(3\) The public interest requires the avoidance or amelioration of that risk through immediate compliance and waiver of the procedures afforded under §[[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§13.73]] through 13.79.

 \(b\) An order of immediate compliance is served promptly upon the person against whom the order is issued by telephone or telegram, and a written statement of the relevant facts and the legal basis for the order, including the findings required by paragraph (a) of this section, is served promptly by personal service or by mail.

-\(c\) The official who issued the order of immediate compliance may rescind or suspend the order if it appears that the criteria set forth in paragraph (a) of this section are no longer satisfied, and, when appropriate, may issue a notice of proposed order of compliance under §13.73 in lieu thereof.
+\(c\) The official who issued the order of immediate compliance may rescind or suspend the order if it appears that the criteria set forth in paragraph (a) of this section are no longer satisfied, and, when appropriate, may issue a notice of proposed order of compliance under [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§13.73]] in lieu thereof.

-\(d\) If at any time in the course of a proceeding commenced in accordance with §13.73 the criteria set forth in paragraph (a) of this section are satisfied, the official who issued the notice may issue an order of immediate compliance, even if the period for filing a reply or requesting a hearing specified in §13.75 has not expired.
+\(d\) If at any time in the course of a proceeding commenced in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§13.73]] the criteria set forth in paragraph (a) of this section are satisfied, the official who issued the notice may issue an order of immediate compliance, even if the period for filing a reply or requesting a hearing specified in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.75   Reply or request for hearing.|§13.75]] has not expired.

 \(e\) Within three days after receipt of service of an order of immediate compliance, the alleged violator may request a hearing in accordance with Subpart D of this part and the procedure in that subpart will apply except that—